 4. How can you exercise your rights?

-If you would like to make active use of one of the rights described above, you can send your request, by letter or email for example, to CZ’s Data Protection Officer.
+If you would like to make active use of one of the rights described above, you can send your request to CZ's Data Protection Officer, for example by letter or electronically.
 In principle, we will respond to your request or objection within one month.
 If your request or objection is complex, however, this period can be extended by an additional two months, in which case CZ will inform you of this extension within one month of receiving your request.

 If you are not satisfied with the way in which your request or objection has been handled, you may lodge a complaint with the Dutch Data Protection Authority (or with a supervisory authority in any other EU Member State).
 You also have the right to apply to the court.